Student Worker Handbook

 Policy against Discrimination and Harassment and Related Complaint Procedures

-Consistent with the University’s mission as a Catholic, Vincentian, and metropolitan institution of higher education, the University abides by all applicable federal, state and local laws which prohibit discrimination on the basis of race, religion, color, national or ethnic origin, age, sex (including sexual harassment and sexual violence), sexual orientation, marital status, status as a victim of domestic violence, citizenship status, disability, genetic information, or status in the uniformed services of the United States (including veteran status) in any educational or employment program, policy, or practice as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990 and the Amendments Act, Section 504 of the Rehabilitation Act of 1973, Title VI or Title VII of the Civil Rights Act of 1964, and other applicable statutes and University policies..
+Consistent with the University’s mission as a Catholic, Vincentian, and metropolitan institution of higher education, the University abides by all applicable federal, state and local laws which prohibit discrimination on the basis of race, religion, color, national or ethnic origin, age, sex (including sexual harassment and sexual violence), sexual orientation, gender identity and gender expression, marital status, status as a victim of domestic violence, citizenship status, disability, genetic information, or status in the uniformed services of the United States (including veteran status) in any educational or employment program, policy, or practice as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990 and the Amendments Act, Section 504 of the Rehabilitation Act of 1973, Title VI or Title VII of the Civil Rights Act of 1964, and other applicable statutes and University policies..
 In accordance with these laws, the University also prohibits retaliation against anyone who has complained about discrimination or discrimination related harassment or otherwise exercised rights guaranteed by these laws.
 All University policies, practices, and procedures are administered in a manner that preserves its rights and identity as a Catholic and Vincentian institution of higher education.
 Any student who believes that he or she has been the victim of discrimination or discrimination-related harassment or sexual harassment, and wishes to file a complaint, may contact Employee Relations and Compliance at 718-990-2660.

 Diversity and Respect

 In your role as a student worker, you should be aware that the St. John’s population is diverse and seeks to appreciate and constructively negotiate differences between and among people.
 In all your interactions with people you are expected to treat others with respect and understanding.
 St. John’s University embraces the Judaeo-Christian ideals of respect for the rights and dignity of every person and each individual’s responsibility for the world in which we live.
 These beliefs are central to the University’s Mission and are aligned with its Core Values.
 Please refer to the beginning of this handbook for the University Mission Statement and Core Values.
+You can also refer to our web page on Diversity and Inclusion in Employment.

 St. John’s University complies with applicable laws that prohibit employment discrimination on the basis of disability, and that may entitle qualified applicants and employees with a disability to reasonable accommodations to enable them to apply for a job or to perform their job.
 As a student worker, if you are unable to perform a function of your job because of a physical or mental impairment, you should discuss the matter with your supervisor.
 Be aware, however, that supervisors are not authorized to make decisions regarding requests for accommodations.
 All inquiries regarding disabilities and requests for accommodations should be directed to the office of Human Resources Services.
 All documentation pertaining to a disability will be maintained in a separate and confidential file.
 Human Resources Services can be reached at 718-990-1502.